Those are not my real boobs.

 And if that’s how my daughter chooses to see me, I will treasure it forever. 🙂

-In the mood for some laughs?
-Check out one of my most popular posts: “20 Times Parents Were Hilariously Roasted By Brutally Honest Kids” https://imightbefunny.com/humor/20-times-parents-were-hilariously-roasted-by-brutally-honest-kids/
+But wait, there’s more!
+If you’re in the mood for some laughs, check out one of my most popular humor posts: “20 Times Parents Were Hilariously Roasted By Brutally Honest Kids” https://imightbefunny.com/humor/20-times-parents-were-hilariously-roasted-by-brutally-honest-kids/